ronen91/05-FPS-Maze/README.md

 - A bomb to interact with
 - An enemy robot to interact with
 - music
+- screenshake when bomb goes off
-- A main, in-game, and end-game menu
+- A main, in-game, and end-game menu (2 different ones)
+- A CSG model to help mark where the 2nd bomb is

 All models used in this project were free and provided at https://www.kenney.nl/assets.